ieb/NmeaApp/README.md

 To get the most from candleLightJS use https://github.com/ieb/candleLight_fw from the withFilters branch which adds CAN message filtering by PGN into the firmware.
 This ensures that only the messages of interest are read by the app and any other messages re dropped in the firmware.
-This significantly lowers power consumption in the app when connectd to a busy can bus.
+This significantly lowers power consumption in the app when connected to a busy can bus.

 To use NMEA0183 provide a NMEA0183 source on a serial port, and modify the code to enable NMEA0183 processing. search for props.enableNMEA0183.